-- Possession of a valid California Certificate of Registration as a Professional Engineer issued by the California State Board for Professional Engineers, Land Surveyors, and Geologists or educational equivalent such as a Master's degree or higher in civil, mechanical, environmental or chemical engineering or related field is highly desirable. - Possession of a valid Water Distribution or Water Treatment Operator's Certificate is highly desirable. - Possession of a Class C Driver's License issued by the State of California, Department of Motor Vehicles, and satisfactory driving history.
+- Possession of a valid California Certificate of Registration as a Professional Engineer issued by the California State Board for Professional Engineers, Land Surveyors, and Geologists or educational equivalent such as a Master's degree or higher in civil, mechanical, environmental or chemical engineering or related field. - Possession of a Class C Driver's License issued by the State of California, Department of Motor Vehicles, and satisfactory driving history.